While a lot of students are focused on universities as their higher education option, there are plenty of others who may be tempted by other choices.

 Degree apprenticeships aren’t going to be right for all of your students.
 There’s still a lot of advantages to a traditional degree at a university.
 But, for many students they can be a great alternative that’s definitely worth considering.

-For help with your careers delivery, try MyFutureChoice’s range of products.
+For help with your careers delivery, try the MyFutureChoice range of products.
 Specifically designed for careers professionals, they’re a great way to enhance your school’s careers provision.
+Find out more here.